AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-a-task.md

 You can share a task in the following ways:

 * Manually, either individually or in bulk.
-Manually sharing tasks is similar to sharing any other object in `Workfront`.
+Manually sharing tasks is similar to sharing any other object in Workfront.

-  For more information about sharing objects in `Workfront`, see&nbsp; [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+  For more information about sharing objects in Workfront, see&nbsp; [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 <ul>
  <li> <p><a name="automatically-sharing-tasks-at-the-project-level"></a>Automatically, by doing the following:</p>